Manually Calculating Payroll

 How can Thesaurus Payroll Manager help?
 "The Revenue Commissioners recommends an integrated payroll and PAYE Modernisation solution for employers, as it will reduce the workload and administrative burden on the business significantly, whilst improving compliance."

-Revenue have strongly advised employers and payroll processors to review their payroll processes and systems to ensure they meet the new PAYE Modernisation requirements for January 2019.
+Revenue have strongly advised that employers and payroll processors should review their payroll processes and systems to ensure they meet the new PAYE Modernisation requirements.
 Payroll software which caters for PAYE Modernisation will improve and streamline the payroll communication between employers and Revenue.
 This direct integration reduces the administrative burden by automating the submission of PAYE reports to Revenue and by automating the retrieval of tax credit instructions from Revenue.

-Thesaurus Payroll Manager will easily cater for the requirements of PAYE Modernisation.
+Thesaurus Payroll Manager can easily cater for the requirements of PAYE Modernisation.
 We have worked and will continue to work directly with Revenue to ensure our payroll software is fully PAYE Modernisation compatible.
-Thesaurus Payroll Manager will streamline PAYE Modernisation
+Thesaurus Payroll Manager streamlines PAYE Modernisation

 allowing users to instantly submit their PAYE data to Revenue with just a few clicks.
-Our payroll software is fully recognised by Revenue and will comply with the new payroll legislation in January 2019.
+Our payroll software is fully recognised by Revenue and complies with the new payroll legislation.
 Make sure you are ready for PAYE Modernisation by choosing Thesaurus Payroll Manager to streamline the PAYE process.Watch PAYE Modernisation tutorial

 Free PAYE Modernisation Training Webinars

-At Thesaurus Software, we are committed to helping businesses understand how the upcoming PAYE changes will impact them.
-Our upcoming FREE webinars will give you an overview of how PAYE Modernisation will affect your payroll processing and how to get your business and payroll processes ready.
+At Thesaurus Software, we are committed to helping businesses understand their new real time reporting obligations.
+Our FREE webinars will give you an overview of how PAYE Modernisation affects the payroll process and how to comply with the new legislation.
 Our PAYE Modernisation webinars are completely free to attend and include a presentation from Sinead Sweeney, the PAYE Modernisation Change Manager at the Revenue Commissioners.
 See all events here